steffenaxer/iteratively/content/post/drt-chicago-rp/index.md

 {{< figure src="stops_network.png" alt="Stop network for PickUp and DropOff points" width="700" >}}

-> 📁 The code can be found and tested in the example repository.
+> 📁 The code can be found and tested in the [example repository](https://github.com/steffenaxer/iteratively-code-examples/tree/main/src/main/java/chicago) .
 The result is a well-structured, spatially balanced stop network that builds the foundation of our ride-pooling analysis.

 ### ⚙️ Configuring Ride-Pooling Parameters